wtomin/verl-omni/docs/contributing/testing_guide.md

 5. Mock model loading and external services.
 6. Run the L1 command above before opening a PR.

-## Future Layers
+## Higher Layers

 This guide currently defines L1 in detail because L1 is the main pull-request test layer.
-Add dedicated sections for L2, L3, or L4 when those workflows have stable ownership, trigger rules, naming conventions, and local commands.
+L2 and L3 checks may exist as GPU smoke or nightly regression jobs, but they should stay outside the fast PR loop until their ownership, trigger rules, baseline policy, runner capacity, and artifact retention are stable.

+For the current CI layer overview and the runnable L3 nightly case, see `ci_cd.md`.

 When adding a new layer section, include: